You're a writer. But do you write short stories? And is there any reason why you should write short stories?

 3. The stakes are low

 If you do decide to trash a piece you’ve been working on, with a short story, you haven’t thrown out all that much.
 It can be disheartening to leave a story behind and feel like all of that work was for nothing, but don’t be too hard on yourself.
-Anything you’ve written can only help you learn how you can take on another piece in a more prepared way.
+Anything you’ve written can only help you make your next pieces better.

 4. It lets you practice storytelling

-Of course any form of story is a good practice in storytelling, but short stories are an excellent crash course in every single element of fiction.
-In just a few thousand words, you have to develop characters, a setting, a plot, dialogue, and polish your prose, along with several other aspects I didn’t even mention.
+Of course, any form of story is good practice for storytelling, but short stories are an excellent crash course in every single element of fiction.
+In just a few thousand words, you have to include a strong plot and character development, a setting, dialogue, polish your prose, and so much more.

 Once you’ve finished your short story, it’s also an easy piece to reread to figure out which elements of storytelling you might need to brush up on.
 By glancing at a few pages, you can pinpoint which parts are the weakest and why.